 Work as part of a team and accept shared responsibility and accountability, as well as undertaking frequent self-evaluation in order to remain effective.

+Uphold and develop the Christian ethos across the MAT

 Act with a strong moral purpose, integrity and honesty, and as an advocate for the MAT’s values, ethos and philosophy.

 Express disagreement in a rational and professional manner.